Helpers

 The vendor.* helpers provide integrations to other software and services.
 They are useful for alerting other systems and pushing data to them when a certain event occur or periodically through jobs.

-It does an HTTP request to the webhook (the HTTP endpoint) that’s defined by HTTP method and URL in the url argument with the HTTP body as the string in the body argument.
+This helper executes an HTTP request to a webhook (the HTTP endpoint) that’s defined by HTTP method and URL in the url argument with the HTTP body as the string in the body argument.
+YOu can add headers to the request by providing a key/value pair set as the last argument.

 Example: